geo-token/whitepaper/whitepaper.md

 **GeoToken** represents an approach to commercial communications combining geolocation technologies, blockchain, and the concept of rewarding attention.
 Our project aims to solve critical problems of the modern paid-attention industry by creating value for all ecosystem participants.
  **Critical Advantages of GeoToken:**

-* **For users,** this means the ability to receive rewards for attention to commercial content, more relevant messages, and the protection of personal data.
+* **For users,** this means the ability to receive rewards for attention to commercial content, more relevant messages, and personal data protection.
 * **This means precise geotargeting for commercial partners, increasing campaign effectiveness in attracting attention, and** direct interaction with the engaged audience.
 * **For the market as a whole:** Creating a new model of interaction between brands and consumers, stimulating innovation in the paid attention industry.

 Our roadmap demonstrates a clear vision of the project's development, from attracting the first users to scaling and monetizing the platform.
 The distribution of tokens and raised funds is aimed at sustainable growth and long-term ecosystem development.

-**GeoToken** offers a new tool for commercial communications and is creating a new paradigm of interaction between brands and consumers based on mutual benefit, transparency, and respect for users personal space.
+**GeoToken** offers a new tool for commercial communications and is creating a new paradigm of interaction between brands and consumers based on mutual benefit, transparency, and respect for user's personal space.

 We invite investors, developers, commercial partners, and users to join us on this exciting journey.
 Together, we can change the future of the paid attention industry, making it more effective, ethical, and valuable for all market participants.